kanhua/CarND-PID-Control-Project/README.md

 ## The function of PID values

-Increasing P value makes the car more responsive to CTE value, but it also causes oscillations, especially when the car is driving at a high speed.
+Increasing P value makes the car more responsive t cross-track error (CTE) value, but it also causes oscillations, especially when the car is driving at a high speed.
 Increasing D values can damp the oscillation.
 Ideally, controlling only P and D is enough for minimizing the CTE.
 However, real-world may have systematic bias that prevent the value of CTE converging, such as a long-term drifting of the car.
 Adding a small amount of I value could help fix this problem.